One thing we get asked probably more than anything else is what you should wear to class in college.

 Making it easier to focus

-What To Wear To Class
+What to Wear to Class

-Outfit #1 – Simple & Chic
+Outfit #1 – Comfy & Cozy Outfit

-It’s All About The Basics
+What to Wear in College?
+It’s All About the Basics

 At the end of the day, if you have most of the wardrobe essentials for college girls, then you’re basically good to go when it comes to getting dressed for class.

 Most of the time, a cute pair of jeans with a great top or a little athletic look and some accessories are all you need.
 If you want to wear something more interesting, though, we say go for it!
 We’re all in favor of showing off the clothes you love and self-expression through fashion.